estructuraPy/IdentiTwin/README.md

     *(Or use the `--simulation` flag explicitly: `python initialization.py --simulation`)*

 ## Documentation

+Full documentation is available at [Read the Docs](https://identitwin.readthedocs.io/).

 Further details on configuration options, data formats, and analysis interpretation can be found in the project's technical documentation (link to be added).